-"GHRs are an incredible isolated hamstring developer that still recruit from your glutes and calves, as well.
+Laura Phelps: "GHRs are an incredible isolated hamstring developer that still recruits from your glutes and calves, as well.
 The angle also has more of a transfer to the squat than a standard leg curl and makes it more challenging than other hamstring exercises.
 You're using body weight, so you don't have a machine helping or guiding you either."

 2. Lunge Variations

-"We do a ton of different variations—standard barbell back lunges, or with an SSB or regular barbell with chains, front rack, Bulgarian split squats.
-Any of these are awesome because they're a total leg developer: hams, glutes, quads, everything.
+Laura Phelps: "We do a ton of different variations—standard barbell back lunges, or with an SSB or regular barbell with chains, front rack, Bulgarian split squats.
+Any of these are awesome because they're a total leg developer: hams, glutes, quads, core, everything.
 You really can't go wrong with any of them."

-"The pause squat allows the lifter to become comfortable being in the hole of the squat, where many novice or beginners are most likely not.
+Robb Philippus: "The paused squat allows the lifter to become comfortable being in the hole of the squat, where many novices or beginners need the most technique help.
 It also increases time under tension, and you'll learn where your weaknesses are, whether it's mobility or strength out of the bottom.
 It can help fix bar position, head position, and bracing ability, too."

-"The dead press is going to target right where the sticky point is in the range of motion and focus on the lockout.
+Robb Philippus: "The pin press or 'dead press' is going to target right where the sticky point is in the range of motion and focus on the lockout.
 Working up to a 1RM within 80 percent of your full competition bench would be the goal."

 2. Spoto Press

-"This is going to show you where your form breaks down.
+Robb Philippus: "This is a bench press, but you pause with the bar slightly above the chest.
+It's going to show you where your form breaks down.
 It's very hard to stay tight for the amount of time it takes to do this lift.
 You aren't totally limiting the stretch reflex, but you're going to reduce it quite a bit.
 This will help with overall tightness and learning to fail in position."

-"You should come to a complete pause with your elbows on the floor.
-The idea is letting the bar "die" on the pin or the floor—that's what teaches you how to keep your back tight and recruit those upper-back muscles to press the weight.
+Laura Phelps: "You should come to a complete pause with your elbows on the floor.
+The idea is letting the weight 'die' on the floor—that's what teaches you how to keep your back tight and recruit those upper-back muscles to press the weight.
 People don't really know how to press off their chest with their lats or upper back and end up driving with their shoulders.
 This is a really good corrective exercise for that."

 1. Good Morning

-"This movement mimics your deadlifts basically without the arms.
-The best part is that it builds your abs and your spinal erectors, which is going to help you move way more weight off the ground.
+Laura Phelps: "This movement mimics your deadlifts basically without the arms.
+It builds your abs and your spinal erectors, which is going to help you move way more weight off the ground.
 The stronger your good morning is, the stronger your deadlift will be.
-Anderson style, where you do it from the bottom up, mimics the deadlift more than anything else."
+I like to do these with a safety squat bar or cambered bar from the pins, like Anderson squats, which mimics the deadlift more than anything else."

-"Not only does it prehab or rehab your spinal erectors, it builds them, too.
+Laura Phelps: "Not only does the reverse hyper help prehab your spinal erectors, it builds them, too.
 We'll do them lighter at full range of motion for more of a dynamic stretch for your hamstrings.
 It also recruits blood flow through your actual spinal cord, which brings in oxygen for healing.
 Other times, we'll go heavy with low reps to really build those erectors."

-"Something I've always struggled with in my own deadlift is locking out.
-My theory on deficits is that it puts you in a negative starting position with a lengthened range of motion, making the lockout even more difficult."
+Robb Philippus: "Something I've always struggled with in my own deadlift is locking out.
+My theory on deficits is that it puts you in a negative starting position, even just an inch or two, with a lengthened range of motion, which makes the lockout even more difficult—and stronger."

-"These will increase the time under tension, just like in a pause squat, and force you to learn how to keep your back in position.
+Robb Philippus: "These will increase the time under tension, just like in a pause squat, and force you to learn how to keep your back in position.
 The biggest thing I try to teach is that we never want to change our back position from where it is at the start of the lift.
-If you are missing lifts and/or coming out of your technique, the paused deads will help."
+If you are missing lifts and/or losing your technique, paused deads will help."